iRobotEducation/create3_docs/docs/setup/pi4humble.md

 1. Insert your microSD card into your computer and under storage in the Raspberry Pi Imager, select your microSD card.

 1. Select the gear icon to optionally customize advanced options including enabling SSH, setting a unique username and password, and configuring a wireless LAN.
+It is recommended to uncheck the "Eject media when finished" box in advanced options so you can edit the necessary files in the following steps without re-inserting the SD card.

+1. Once all options have been selected, click the "WRITE" button to write the image to your SD card.

 1. In the system-boot partition, edit config.txt and add `dtoverlay=dwc2,dr_mode=peripheral` at the end of the file.